-However, if you’d rather use your phone as your personal tracker – one that friends and family can follow along with – this is a great app.
+However, if you’d rather use your phone as your personal tracker – one that friends and family can follow along with – Polarsteps a great app.

 At the very end, you can even purchase a book based on your journey that is part travel map/route, part photo journal.

-What sets this travel journal app apart from all the other apps on the market is one thing: collaboration.
+What sets this digital travel journal app apart from all the others on the market is one thing: collaboration.
 Journo allows you to collaborate with other users to create a shared trip experience.

 Create beautiful journal entries with text, photos and GPS coordinates.
 The app automatically plots your trip on a map and if you’re collaborating, you’ll see your the entries and photos for your friends/family as well.

 The only two downsides to this app are the pricing (annual subscription model similar to Day One) and they only offer iOS apps for iPhone and iPad.
-Thankfully, they off a 14-day free trial and they’re working on an Android app.
+Thankfully, they have a 14-day free trial and they’re (still) working on an Android app.

-If you’re looking for a free travel journal app, Bonjourno is the app you’re looking for.
+If you’re looking for a free travel journal app, Bonjournal is the app you’re looking for.